anselm/web-llm-avatar/readme.md

 # Web-LLM-Avatar

 Exercising browser based web llm chat with 3d agents.
+Also exercising a pubsub architecture.

 See example at https://anselm.github.io/web-llm-avatar